 Additionally, SB 45 stipulates that employers and individual managers who know or should have known about sexual harassment must take “immediate and appropriate corrective action.”
 How this amendment will play out in courts is up for debate, but it definitely aims to encourage prompt action as individual employees and corporations can be held liable for a failure to act.
 Employers of all sizes would be wise to institute sexual harassment policies and train supervisors to identify and respond to certain red flags.

-Another favorable change to sexual harassment laws is HB 21, which expands the statute of limitations for filing a claim with the TWC.
+Another favorable change to Texas sexual harassment claim laws is HB 21, which expands the statute of limitations for filing a claim with the TWC.
 Like most other workplace discrimination complaints (including racial and religious discrimination), victims of sexual harassment used to have 180 days to file a claim after the incident that gave rise to the claim occurred.
 As of September 1, victims of sexual harassment now have 300 days to file a claim with the TWC.
 The statute of limitations has not changed for other forms of harassment or discrimination.

 Hopefully, this change will empower more victims of sexual harassment to come forward, because they have more time to speak with an attorney and consider their legal options.
 Victims of sexual harassment, in particular, often struggle over whether or not to file a claim.
 They may even question whether their experience even qualifies as harassment.
 Now, victims of workplace sexual harassment do not need to feel as rushed to file a claim, although time is still of the essence when it comes to preserving evidence.